stormytuna/TheMessageFromRelaySpace/README.md

 ## Configuration

 Many aspects of this mod are configurable, you can find details on each config option in the config file that BepInEx generates.
 Note: It is only generated after launching with the mod enabled, so you will need to launch once to see the config file at all.

+## Limitations

+Currently, TRfDS will fail to parse any Relay message that has a negative number lower than -2147483648 (AKA the signed 32 bit integer minimum value).
+This is because the Relay allows signals to be sent as 64 bit integers, while TMfDS's compiler expects all signals to be 32 bit integers.
+This shouldn't matter in practice, as people should never be creating signals lower than this number, but it is worth knowing about.
+TRfDS can parse positive integers of any value, even larger than the Relay can send.